 Can the Stertz family photos possibly help narrow the window?
 Let’s try.

-Remember that we have no firm dates (years) of when he might have travelled back to Iowa – we only know that he definitely made the trip around August, 1905 to marry Louise and bring her back to Shelton, WA.
+Remember that we have no firm dates (years) of when he might have traveled back to Iowa – we only know that he definitely made the trip around August 1905 to marry Louise and bring her back to Shelton, WA.
 Could he have bought a new serial # 125 Dyer during that trip?

 Besides myself, the Workman family and other relatives have all commented on the obvious (as you the reader have perhaps already considered): Did Joe ever meet his nearby neighbor Chris Knutsen?
 Shelton is 30 miles west of Tacoma, where Knutsen was from 1900-1906.
 From 1906-1913, Knutsen was in Seattle.
 Both are cities that Joe would’ve passed through on his trips from Shelton to Iowa and back.
 Yes, it’s certainly easy to imagine Joe coming across a Knutsen harp guitar – especially as we’ve seen photos of other Knutsen-playing logging men!
 So yes, it is certainly curious that Joe ended up with the Dyer rather than a comparable Knutsen (unless he was a true connoisseur of quality).